Alessandro Ruben

 Alessandro Ruben (born 14 October 1966) is an Italian politician.
 He was a member of the Chamber of Deputies from 2008 to 2013.

 Early life

 Ruben was born in Rome in 1966 to a Jewish lawyer family.

 Political career

 He was elected as a member of The People of Freedom.
 In 2010, he left and joined Future and Freedom.

 In 2017, he was elected a member of the National Commission of the Anti-Defamation League, the US non-governmental organization that carries out investigations and research on antisemitism and extremism.

 Personal life

 He is engaged to cabinet minister Mara Carfagna.
-They have a daughter together.
+They have a daughter together, Vittoria, who was born in 2020.